nancy1234singh/cskeyword/README.md

 ![image](https://github.com/user-attachments/assets/90e440ca-f9fd-4ad7-a20b-889b99e3a94b)
 ![image](https://github.com/user-attachments/assets/4ee27baa-4453-429e-8dd1-c24b2d762fe7)

-creating route tables

-associating subnets to the route tables

-editing route table r1

-in r1 ip

-for r2

 After completion of that task , we have to make two EC2 instnaces which will help in our load balancer task, where we have changes the settings of EC2 instnaces these setting are done on both the instnaces .
 ![image](https://github.com/user-attachments/assets/64fab724-d53a-44a3-ae0a-b6bba069b99e)
 ![image](https://github.com/user-attachments/assets/51b6fc76-be48-4707-94a0-38d391137f8c)
 ![image](https://github.com/user-attachments/assets/40cba926-49f5-468b-8060-c2d1d1796340)

-changing settings in the ec2 unstance

-created the ec2 instances

-adding a web server on the instance

 After the creation we have to add the web server on that , so I have enter the Apache2 server on the both the instances .

 Then we have to create the load balancer , and we have to create the target gr also where we have to connect our instnaces , alos we haveto edit the health check setting which are requied

-crreating a load balancer

-creataed the load balancer

-settinmgs of load

-creating target grps

-security grp

-editing health checks

-health steeing 2

-connecting the instances
 ![image](https://github.com/user-attachments/assets/81609a8f-c8a9-4f6a-b570-0c0a3e9b9b4e)